What is a restraining order?

 A restraining order is a court order which can be made on conviction or acquittal for any criminal offence.
 The aim is to prevent the defendant from causing any further harm to the person named in the order.

 The order will normally prohibit the defendant from having any direct or indirect contact with the person named in the order.
 It can also include a prevention from attending specific properties.
+The effect of an order can often prevent reconciliation between parties who want to rebuild relationships.
+This is where we can help.

 How long will a restraining order last?